-Your results are available to your doctor in approximately two weeks after your tumor sample arrives at the Genomic Health laboratory.
+Your results are available to your doctor in approximately two weeks after your tumor sample arrives at the Exact Sciences laboratory.
 Your score shows how likely your cancer is to return in three years for stage II patients and five years for stage III A/B patients.1-4 You and your doctor can discuss the score (along with supporting information provided) and how it may affect your treatment choices.

 Understanding your Colon Recurrence Score results

 Your Colon Recurrence Score results appear in a report that gets sent to your doctor.
 The report provides your individualized result as a number between 0-100.
 A low score means there is a lower chance that the cancer will return, and a high score means there is a higher chance for a recurrence.1-4